secretflow/scql/docs/reference/scdb-api.rst

 public/submit_and_get
 ---------------------

-Submit a query to SCQL, SCQL will wait for all tasks to complete before returning the result to the use.
+Submit a query to SCDB, SCDB will wait for all tasks to complete before returning the result to the use.

 Request
 ^^^^^^^